Anatomy of plasmons in generic Luttinger semimetals: Summary and discussions

 We have also demonstrated the role of the material-dependent parameter $X =N_f\,\alpha_0 \,\tilde m$, which can favourably affect the emergence of plasmons.
 Although a nonzero $T$ or $\mu$ is necessary for plasmons to materialize, we have found that the specific values of $T$ and $\mu$ do not matter much, and the plasmons peaks are quite insensitive to a variation of these values.
 On the contrary, the parameter regimes for the existence of plasmon get broadened on increasing the value of $X$.
 Since $X$ is proportional to the number of fermion flavours, it gives us a powerful tuning parameter to influence the existence of the plasmons in LSMs.

-The conditions for emergence of plasmons in isotropic LSMs were studied earlier in Refs.~\cite{Mandal2019AP,Tchoumakov-Krempa2019PRB,polini}.
+There are two important properties that are elucidated through our numerical results and plots: (1) decay rate $\tau^{-1} $ of the quasiparticles, and (2) quasiparticle weight or residue $Z_f$.
+The values of both these factors determine whether conditions are favourable for the existence of well-defined and long-lived plasmons or quasiparticles.
+The favourable conditions for one are detrimental to the other.
+These questions were studied earlier exclusively for isotropic LSMs in Refs.~\cite{Mandal2019AP,Tchoumakov-Krempa2019PRB,polini}.
 While Ref.~\cite{Mandal2019AP} considered a finite $T$, Refs.~\cite{Tchoumakov-Krempa2019PRB,polini} examined the effects of finite doping at $T=0$.
 Ref.~\cite{polini} also took band-mass asymmetries into account.
 In this paper, we have considered the effects of nonzero values $T$ and $\mu$ simultaneously.
 But the most important aspect of our computations is that we have considered generic LSM Hamiltonians, which include cubic anisotropies and band-mass asymmetries.
 These parameters are more likely to capture the features of realistic materials.
 Since it is not possible to get closed-form analytical approximations for the essential physical quantities in such a complicated system (not even for the retarded bare polarization bubble), we have obtained all our results by extensive numerical simulations.
 Our results will provide valuable information for future experiments engineered to measure transport or spectral properties of generic LSMs.